Focusing on Space: A More Collaborative Approach to CRE

-The way that workspaces are designed is changing rapidly for companies across all industries.
+The way in which workspaces are designed is changing rapidly for companies across all industries.
 This massive shift has placed additional emphasis on collaboration and openness.
 The ability to communicate with your coworkers has never been more important than in today’s fast-paced, technology-driven workplace.
-As a commercial real estate developer or brokerage, it’s important to adopt a more collaborative approach to space and remain open to your employees’ needs.

 How Work Spaces Are Changing

 For many years, work spaces were not designed for open communication.
 This is exemplified by the traditional “sea of cubicles” style office space that generally segments not only individual employees, but also various departments from one another.

 Today, the opposite is true.
 The way that offices are designed, where they are located, and how they are managed have all changes.
 Co-working spaces are a great example of a type of workspace that did not even exist even a decade ago.

 Now, the work spaces are much more open so that people can work together easily when needed, regardless of whether they’re in the same department.
 The focus is more on providing support for a mobile workforce, allowing for more flexibility, and even creating and allowing for networks that are enabled by technology.

 These changes are not just a benefit to the employees but the organizations as well.
 With a more mobile and flexible workforce, companies are able to provide better service around the clock.
 Organizations focused on collaboration that do not stifle their employees’ creativity and freedom to work in their own ways are able to attract top level Millennial talent, something which most CRE brokerages (and companies, in general) are dying to do.